Two passengers who are deaf say Delta agent refused to communicate with them in writing

 The gate agent initially communicated with them through messages on one of the passenger's phone, according to Delta.

 They then communicated on a piece of paper that the agent threw away once the conversation had ended, Delta said.
-But, one of the passengers, believing their concern had been dismissed, went behind the agent's desk and allegedly pushed the agent out of the way to retrieve the paper from the trash, according to the airline.
+But, one of the passengers, believing their concern had been dismissed, went behind the agent's desk and allegedly pushed the agent out of the way to retrieve the paper from the trash.
 At that point, Delta decided to refund the tickets so Garcia and Yingst could take another airline carrier to Los Angeles, the airline said.

 Delta said in a statement that it was in contact with Garcia and Yingst and were reviewing the situation "to better understand what transpired."